Ailing-Zou/Bert-embedding/README.md

 ## Method collection ( including some out of date method to give a whole description):
 ### 1) Bert-embedding:

-https://github.com/imgarylai/bert-embedding you can use it by: pip install bert-embedding
+https://github.com/imgarylai/bert-embedding you can use it by:

+    pip install bert-embedding

-[It will probably the first one appearing in the related list, however ,it is deprecated because the author has no time to maintain it, its output shows some unreasonable points.]
+[It will probably the first one appearing in the related list.
+However ,it is deprecated because the author has no time to maintain it, its output shows some unreasonable points.]

 eg. an issue in bert-embedding